jfet97/omniclone/README.md

 ## warnings
-1. methods are always copied by reference
+1. promises and methods are always copied by reference
 2. `super` is statically bound to a class heirarchy, remember it